chadagreene/greenland-icemask/README.md

 1. **`thickness_inversion_uncertainty.m`** explores the uncertainty associated with inverting bed elevations to solve for approximate thickness in fjords where ice no longer exists.
 In the map below, the edge of a semi-transparent blue ice sheet cuts diagonally across the image.
 Orange grid cells indicate locations where the BedMachine ice sheet edge is grounded below sea level and `errbed` is less than 100 m.
 For all such pixels around the ice sheet perimeter, we find that the BedMachine thickness is, on average, about 5% greater than H<sub>eq</sub>, the minimum thickness necessary for the ice to be grounded.
 When we invert BedMachine bed elevations to obtain hydrostatic-equilibrium thickness and multiply by 1.05, our inverted thickness matches BedMachine thickness within ±32.7 m.
 	<p align="center"><img src="figures/thickness_inversion_uncertainty.jpg" width="400"/></p>

+1. **`AERODEM_cleaner.m`** removes questionable data from AERODEM and creates `aerodem_clean.mat`.

-2. **`greenland_extrude_velocity_and_thickness_v2.m`** takes ITS\_LIVE v2 velocities, fills in missing data with paleo modeled velocities wherever possible, and then extrapolates beyond all measured and modeled extents to fill the entire domain.
+1. **`greenland_extrude_velocity_and_thickness_v2.m`** takes ITS\_LIVE v2 velocities, fills in missing data with paleo modeled velocities wherever possible, and then extrapolates beyond all measured and modeled extents to fill the entire domain.
 This script also extrapolates BedMachine v5 thickness in the direction of the extrapolated velocities.
-	* This script creates `greenland_extruded_velocity_and_thickness_2011-11-17.nc`.
+	* This script creates `greenland_extruded_velocity_and_thickness_2022-12-15.nc`.
 	* Requirements:
 		* [Arctic Mapping Tools for MATLAB](https://github.com/chadagreene/arctic-mapping-tools),
 		* [BedMachine toolbox](https://github.com/chadagreene/BedMachine) with